abhimandela/ami_setup/README.md

 1. Edit config.json to updated with appropriate values
 2. Run the set_ami_config.py to set all necessary configurations
 3. Paths should be absolute, and eveything should work as long as the paths and values entered are correct
+4. The audio parameters set in the config.json file is independent of the set_ami_config.py script

 The set_ami_config.py script does the following after reading the config.json file:
 1. Update location in ~/.config/helicocron.toml